Esther7171/Bypass-403/README.md

-# Bypass-403
+# Bypass-forbidden
-Bypassing 403 Forbidden: Technique and Methodology
+Bypassing Forbidden 403,301: Technique and Methodology

 ## URL Manipulation
-Add this in paths of the URL and the file which is forbidden
+Add this in paths of the URL and the file which is forbidden.
 - /*-
 - /%2f/
 - /./